hienluu/swe-ai-buddy/README.md

 ### Set up
 * Rename env-example to .env
 * Add the necessary API keys to your .env file
-* Model provider is set through the MODEL_PROVIDER environment variable

 ### Starting frontend
 cd frontend